Issue(s)

 Check if there is misalignment between the motor, coupler and ball screw, as well as how the motor is mounted on the left Y-gantry plate and/or Y end plates.
 The motor shaft and coupler must be centered at the circular cutouts on the plates.

-Re-assemble as described in the sections below:
+Reassemble as described in the sections below:

 Bearing Blocks

-- Ensure motors are plugged in
+- Ensure motors are still plugged into their electrical connectors

 - Loosen the 4 screws holding the motor onto the plate